simvisage/spirrid/readme.rst

-*In order to make the comparison between numexpr and numpy efficiency in the script examples.numexpr_test.numexpr_test the python-numpexpr package must be installed separately as it is not included in ubuntu 10.04 distribution.
+*In order to make the comparison between numexpr and numpy efficiency in the script examples.numexpr_test.numexpr_test the python-numpexpr package must be installed separately as it is not included in ubuntu 10.04 distribution.*

-For other systems and distributions and for the new ETS 4 use the description provided at and references there
+For other systems and distributions and for the new ETS 4 use the description provided at and references there:

 http://blog.enthought.com/open-source/ets-4-0-released/